soenneker/soenneker.blazor.utils.blazorinvoker/README.md

 # ![](https://user-images.githubusercontent.com/4441470/224455560-91ed3ee7-f510-4041-a8d2-3fc093025112.png) Soenneker.Blazor.Utils.BlazorInvoker
 ### A generic invoker to simplify JavaScript to C# interaction

-`BlazorInvoker<T>` is an encapsulation class designed as a generic invocation point from JS to C#.
+`BlazorInvoker<TInput>` is an encapsulation class designed as a generic invocation point from JS to C#.
 It's used for 'fire-and-forget' with no return value.

 ## Installation